Results 1 - 10 from 46 for falling water tables in 0.507 sec.

 GEMI Water Sustainability Tool

-No longer does the drilling of additional wells sufficiently address agricultural supply issues.
-The area of irrigated land using water from the Ogallala Aquifer in the Western U.S. has decreased since the 1970s because of falling water tables and rising pumping costs.(13) While advanced desalination technologies have been implemented in some energy rich, water poor ...
+The area of irrigated land using water from the Ogallala Aquifer in the Western U.S. has decreased since the 1970s because of falling water tables and rising pumping costs.(13) While advanced desalination technologies have been implemented in some energy rich, water poor areas of the world such ...

 www.gemi.org